dotnet-state-machine/stateless/README.md

 The StateMachines behaviour can be decorated.
 The following decorations have been added:
-- InfiniteTransitionsDecorator - Infinite transistions are possible via this decorator taking into account that a method firing a trigger must return immediately aftering firing.
+- InfiniteTransitionsDecorator - Infinite transistions are possible via this decorator taking into account that a method firing a trigger must return immediately after firing.

 ## Building